-We’ve all been there – you’re going to make a tight turn and all of a sudden you bump into the curb.
+We’ve all been there – you’re going to make a tight turn, and all of a sudden, you bump into the curb.
 The bottom of your car has sustained some damage that you’d like to get repaired, but will your insurance cover it?
-The answer is sometimes – it depends entirely on what type of policy you have.
-Here’s what you need to know about hitting a curb and getting insurance coverage.
+The answer is sometimes – it depends entirely on your policy type.
+Here’s what you need to know about hitting a curb and getting insurance to cover it.

 Liability Insurance Won’t Cover It